|Credit Building Rating:||3.3 / 5|

 50,000 in Brex Rewards points after you spend $1,000; Software discounts and credits, including a $5,000 credit for Amazon Web Services and $150 credit for Google Ads

-Discover will double all rewards earned after the first year
+Discover will match all rewards earned at the end of your first year

 |Other things to know||Other things to know||Other things to know|